 No matter where your allegiances lie – #TeamTraditionalJournalism or #TeamDigitalPublishing – it’s becoming an undeniable fact that news is moving online, and so are readers.
 Latest counts reveal 111 million Americans get their news fix on the ‘net, and many people start their online news searches with Google.

 Brands are key players in the movement that’s made digital news mainstream, and we’ve seen SEO and engagement wins firsthand.
-Click the video below to watch our interview about Analytical News content with Content Marketing Strategist Corbin Faber.
+Click the video to watch our interview about Analytical News content with Content Marketing Strategist Corbin Faber.

 Companies can build SEO and earn search clicks by publishing timely industry content that’s thoroughly researched and offers unique insights.
 These pieces are crafted by writers deeply immersed within a certain (sometimes niche) field, who have the subject matter expertise and skill to pick up news leads and create highly relevant narratives that offer readers valuable information.